 When Binary Became Popular

-As you have seen, binary options began their current rise to popularity during the late 2000s, largely due to their potential for achieving fast, tax-free profits with minimal investment.
+As you have seen, binary options began their current rise to popularity during the late 2000s, primarily due to their potential for achieving fast, tax-free profits with minimal investment.

-Retail traders were naturally drawn to both the simplicity and clarity of each transaction i.e. the outcome being made clear before the option is taken and ongoing changes within the market having no bearing on the trading option selected.
+Retail traders are naturally drawn to both the simplicity and clarity of each transaction, i.e. before you take the option, the outcome is made clear and ongoing changes within the market having no bearing on the trading option selected.

-Another reason for growth in this particular form of trading is that binary options are available for almost any asset or commodity, meaning opportunities can be spread amongst a diverse range of products including Forex, indices, cryptocurrencies and of course standard stocks/shares.
+Another reason for the growth in this particular form of trading is that binary options are available for almost any asset or commodity, meaning opportunities get spread amongst a diverse range of products including Forex, indices, cryptocurrencies and of course standard stocks/shares.

 The Story Today With Binary

 Today, binary options are an immensely popular choice for day traders.
-They can be traded from almost any mobile device and there is no need for an in-depth understanding of the stock market, so they have great appeal to the hobby trader.
+They available to trade on almost any mobile device, and there is no need for an in-depth understanding of the stock market, so they have great appeal to the hobby trader.

 Another reason is the availability of super-fast trades lasting just 30-60 seconds, which are known colloquially as "turbos".
 For the more patient traders amongst you, there is always a good availability of longer options spanning weeks, or even months, but the majority of traders operate using a variety of underlying assets and expiry times to widen their horizons.

-Binary options can currently be traded in several different ways, but the most-traded are still basic High/Low options.
+Binary options are available to trade in a number ways, but the most-traded are still basic High/Low options.
 For traders who enjoy a little more complexity and entertainment value, there are a variety of "Ladder" options available, which work in a similar way to an accumulator bet.